U.S. retail market data for the plant-based industry

 Key insights

 - Plant-based milk is the most developed of all plant-based categories.
-Plant-based milk dollar sales were $2.6 billion in 2021, and the category continues to experience steady long-term growth.
+Plant-based milk dollar sales slightly increased to $2.9 billion in 2023 despite unit declines, driven by price increases.

 Overall consumer demographics